Miscellaneous Techniques

 Catching Shell

-If all goes to plan, we will receive a connection back as NT AUTHORITY\SYSTEM
+If all goes to plan, we will receive a connection back as NT AUTHORITY\SYSTEM.

 This issue can be mitigated by disabling the two Local Group Policy settings mentioned above.